Prathamesh-Shanbhag/Flutter-MIni-Challenge/README.md

 # Flutter MIni Challenge
- This is an App Created for the Mini-Challenge for Flutteristas
+ This is an App Created for the Mini-Challenge for Flutteristas!